mshakirDr/MFTE/README.md

 TBD

 # Acknowledgement
-This project has been partially funded by the Deutsche Forschungsgemein-schaft (DFG, German Research Foundation) grant number 452561886.
+This project has been partially funded by Deutsche Forschungsgemein-schaft (DFG, German Research Foundation) grant number 452561886.

 # Citation